Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-If I were choosing the best neighborhoods in Paris, at the top of my list would be the Marais and St. Germain, followed by the good part of Montmartre.
+If I were choosing the best neighborhoods in Paris, at the top of my list would be the Marais and St. Germain, followed by the nicer part of Montmartre.
 Whether it’s your first time in Paris or your tenth, you’ll love them.

 I think the Marais (also known as Le Marais) is the best neighborhood in Paris overall because it has so much to offer — it’s a creative, colorful neighborhood filled with interesting boutiques, beautiful parks, and some of the quirkiest architecture in the city (hello, Beaubourg).

-The Marais is also home to the best crepe restaurant in Paris (Breizh Cafe, probably my favorite place to eat in Paris) and the best cheap meal in Paris: the falafel at L’As du Falafel, which is best eaten as a picnic in the Places des Vosges.
+The Marais is also home to my all-time favorite crepe restaurant in Paris, Breizh Cafe, and the best cheap meal in Paris: the falafel at L’As du Falafel, which is best eaten as a picnic in the Places des Vosges.
 When you stay in the Marais, you have easy access to art, shopping, and several metro lines that can take you all over the city.

 I think St. Germain is another one of the best places to stay in Paris because it has retained its Left Bank artistic culture over time.
-This is the neighborhood where Sartre, Hemingway, and Dali used to hang out amongst the Lost Generation immortalized in The Sun Also Rises.
+This is the neighborhood where Sartre, Hemingway, and Dali used to hang out, along with the Lost Generation immortalized in The Sun Also Rises.

 You can sit in one of those famous St. Germain cafes by day, or check out the galleries and bookstores (including my favorite, Shakespeare and Company) that line the streets.
 When you stay in St. Germain, you have easy access to the Jardin Luxembourg, the Musée d’Orsay, Notre-Dame, and plenty of other metro lines.